We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more about our review process here.

 The Iron Max is installed on your water line after your well pump, but before the water gets to your faucets.
 Water flows through the filter and contaminants are removed.
 This pump comes with a timer that will periodically wash away the contaminants that have built up.

 Make sure you have your well water tested.
-Here’s a preliminary test you can do yourself.
+Here’s a preliminary test you can do yourself with a kit from Amazon.
 But you’ll want to get your water tested in a lab as well.

 Most well water filters require some maintenance and usually even require a filter to be replaced after so long.
 This is where the Iron Max differs from other well water filters.
 There are no chemicals or salts to add and the filtration media only needs to be exchanged approximately every 8 to 10 years.